trueceymar/baruch-mfe-python-summer/CrunchbaseAPI/README.md

 (1)Download this package

-(2)In the command line / terminal(mac) change the working direction to the package direction. e.g. If download this package at /Users/wanghaojie/Desktop/ file, enter and run: cd /Users/wanghaojie/Desktop/CrunchbaseAPI
+(2)In the command line / terminal(mac) change the working direction to the package direction. e.g. if download this package at /Users/wanghaojie/Desktop/ file, enter and run: cd /Users/wanghaojie/Desktop/CrunchbaseAPI

 (3)Enter and run: python setup.py build